rvanmaanen/CoverletIncludeIssues/readme.md

 - Demo (Provides 3 dummy methods returning "Hello, World")
 - Demo.Test (Contains unittests for Demo, resulting in 100% coverage for the Demo project)
-- Demo2 (Provides 1 dummy method returning "Hello, World", appended with the result of 1 of the dummy methods from the Demo project so the endresult is "Hello, World Hello, World".
-So Demo2 uses Demo1.
+- Demo2 (This project references Demo and provides 1 dummy method returning "Hello, World", appended with the result of 1 of the dummy methods from the Demo project so the endresult is "Hello, World Hello, World")
 - Demo2.Test (Contains unittests for Demo2, resulint in 100% coverage for the Demo2 project and 33% coverage for the Demo project)

 So: